 - Number of Votes from other MarineTraffic registered users (Number of Votes)

 - Average Rating from other registered users' votes (Rating)

 By default, you get the results according to the number of photos uploaded by each photographer that matches your search criteria.
-You are, however, able to order the search results.
-Click on any of the column headers and you will get the results ordered accordingly (by Photographer's Name, by Number of Photos, by Number of Votes or by Rating).
+You are, however, able to order the sort results.
+Click on any of the column headers and you will get the results ordered accordingly (by Photographer's Name/ Alphabetically, by Number of Photos, by Number of Votes or by Rating).
 Click twice on the same column header to get the results in reverse order.

-Finally, at the bottom of the Ship Photographers page, there are options that enable you to move through the search results pages, choose the number of displayed results per page (10, 20 or 50) aw well as information regarding the total number of search results/photographers returned after each search.
+Finally, at the bottom of the Ship Photographers page, there are options that enable you to move through the search results pages, choose the number of displayed results per page (10, 20 or 50), as well as information regarding the total number of search results/photographers, returned after each search.